brunerd/clui/README.md

      p    Plain output (no field descriptions)
      r    RTF output (plain output with large sized characters) y    YAML output

- -x  Expand, describe each individual code point in a sequence -X  Expand plus display original sequence prior to expansion

-Alternate Input Options
+Input Options

  -C <Category>[,Subsection]
-      Treat input as a Category name with possible a subsection
+      Treat input as a Category name with possible a subsection (see -L for listing)

+ -F  Remove Fitzpatrick skin tone modifier and process, then process as-is

  -G <Group>[,Category]
-      Treat input as a Group name with possible category name
+      Treat input as a Group name with possible category name (see -L for listing)

- Search mode
+ -l <localization>
+     Search localized descriptions (Emoji only), use -Ll to list available localizations

  -S <mode>
-     d    Description search
+    Treat input as search criteria
-     c    Search for character usage in other sequences C    Search for character usage plus "related characters"
+    d    Search descriptions in CharacterDB and AppleName.strings (case insensitive) c    Search for character in other Unicode sequences C    Search for character plus "related characters"

- -l <localization>
-     Use -Ll to list avaiable localizations, for Emoji only
+ -x  Expand, describe each individual code point in a sequence -X  Expand plus display original sequence prior to expansion

  -V  Verbatim, process input as-is without delimitation or conversion of code points